turnkeyca/monolith/README.md

-# frontend
+# monolith
-The frontend of the app
+The whole back end of the Adalo app